 One of my favorite blogs!
 David Norman is the founder of Zegema Beach Records and not only his label kicks ass, but he also runs the Open Minds / Saturated Brain blog for all nerdy hardcore and screamo kids out there who are eager to read about some inspiring bands and records.
-There are some truly amazing interviews in addition to his top-notch reviews.
-This blog is a pure gold if you’re into screamo and emo-violence.
+There are some really amazing interviews in addition to his top-notch reviews.
+This blog is a pure gold if you’re into skramz and real underground emo.

 In love with this blog since day one.
 Guillaume’s write-ups are so honest that you’ll sense their dedication to this kind of music in a split second.
 It’s no surprise why I have contacted him to write about his favorite records in the end of last year.
 Checking out his facebook page is my morning routine and there’s always some great findings right there.

 Another blog with so many great findings from the 00’s screamo, emo and post-hardcore scene.
 There is a lot of information about some lesser known bands and hard to find records.
 Another top blog for this kind of music.